pashitox/satellite-anomaly-detector-ESA/README.md

 ---

-📈 Results
+## 📊 Results

-- The trained XGBoost model reached 86% accuracy and 83% F1 score, outperforming logistic regression and random forest benchmarks.
+- 86% accuracy and 83% F1 Score on validation set
-- SHAP interpretability confirmed that command sequences immediately preceding anomalies have significant predictive power.
+- SHAP analysis revealed anomaly-triggering command sequences
-- The mission-wise projection revealed distinct anomaly profiles for ESA-Mission1 vs Mission3, particularly in telemetry categories.
-- Visualizations highlight class distributions, command overlaps, and temporal patterns of anomalies.
-- The Streamlit dashboard allows manual anomaly submission, prediction, and interpretation in real time.
+- Notebooks deliver visual interpretation and mission-level projections

 🧾 Conclusion
 This ESA satellite anomaly detector demonstrates a viable architecture for proactive fault detection using interpretable machine learning.
 It combines telemetry, command logs, and temporal patterns to flag irregular satellite behavior.
 With modular design, dashboard support, and comprehensive reporting, the system is deployable and extendable for future missions.
 Further work may explore integration with real-time telemetry streams or expand feature engineering based on signal diagnostics and subsystem models.